dstrickl7/Calculator/README.md

 - Github - [dstrickl7](https://github.com/dstrickl7)

 ### Acknowledgements
-- WEBCIFAR [Build A Simple Calculator With JavaScript | Mini Project For Beginners] (https://www.youtube.com/channel/UCdxaLo9ALJgXgOUDURRPGiQ) - I viewed part of their video to figure out how to display my values.
+- WEBCIFAR [Build A Simple Calculator With JavaScript] (https://www.youtube.com/channel/UCdxaLo9ALJgXgOUDURRPGiQ) - I viewed part of their video to figure out how to display my values.
 I also liked the history display they used and decided to incorporate my own version of it in my project.